sriharsha9992/istar/README.md

 Licenses
 --------

-* idock and igrep are licensed under [Apache License 2.0].
+* istar, idock and igrep are licensed under [Apache License 2.0].
 * iview is licensed under [MIT License].
 * Documentation is licensed under [CC BY 3.0].